-The car salesman might say he can come down from a $542 payment at the $30,000 price point to a $506 payment — just $36 more each month than your target price.
-But the cost of making that deal is quite expensive.
+The car salesperson might say he can come down from a $542 payment at the $30,000 price point to a $506 payment — just $36 more each month than your target price.
+But the cost of making that deal is quite pricey.

-A $28,000 loan at those terms actually costs $30,374 which is a full $2,169 more than the true cost of your target price.
+A $28,000 car loan at those terms actually costs $30,374 which is a full $2,169 more than the true cost of your target price.
 That’s a lot of money, but it doesn’t seem like much when the car salesman negotiates just the monthly payment.

 Of course, we haven’t even talked about your interest rate yet.
 When a car salesman offers you different options on your monthly payments, he or she might not even mention the proposed interest rate.
 Not only should you ask for transparency around this loan term, you should also recognize that you can negotiate.

 It may help to shop around for car loans before heading to the dealership so that you can have extra leverage when considering in-house financing.